-The Department began sending Migration Notices to Income Support customers and those claiming tax credits with Housing Benefit from April 2024, with Housing Benefit only customers and Employment Support Allowance with Child Tax Credit customers being invited from July 2024.
+The Department began sending Migration Notices to Income Support customers and those claiming Tax Credits with Housing Benefit from April 2024, with Housing Benefit only customers and Employment Support Allowance with Child Tax Credit customers being invited from July 2024.
 Jobseeker's Allowance customers and State Pension Age customers receiving Working Tax Credit or Working Tax Credit and Child Tax Credit have been invited to claim Universal Credit from September 2024.

-Those on Income-related Employment and Support Allowance (ESA) only or those on ESA with Housing Benefit, will start to receive Migration Notice letters from October 24.
+Those on Income-related Employment and Support Allowance (ESA) only or those on ESA with Housing Benefit, will receive their Migration Notice letter before the end of September 2025.

-Affected households may be in receipt of a combination of benefits, for example an Income Support recipient could also be claiming Housing Benefit and/or Child Tax Credit.
+Affected households may be in receipt of a combination of benefits, for example an Income Support recipient could also be claiming Housing Benefit and/or Jobseeker's Allowance.